Commerce supports different use cases for setting product prices.

 Both the minimum and the maximum are inclusive, but the cheapest price is always applied.
 That means that if you set a price that's valid from 2 to 5 items, and another price from 5 to 10, that both of those brackets will be valid for an order with a quantity of 5.
 The first one because the maximum (5) is inclusive, and the second because the minimum (5) is inclusive.
 When multiple brackets match, Commerce selects the cheapest price automatically, but you may want to consider configuring prices 2 to 4 and 5 to 9 instead, to be clearer about the intent.

 You may have access to other types, too.
-Price Types can be extended, for example to support prices for different users.
+User and User Group prices are also available, and Price Types can be extended, for example to support prices for different users.

 Combining multiple Price Types in one product